1jour1vin

 Wine rated (2024 guide) 95/100

-This fine Puligny-Montrachet 1er cru presents a subtle nose of bergamot and orange zest with hints of wild herbs.
-The generous yet concentrated palate has excellent tension and drives the very long, structured finish, which has a serious stony minerality.
-From a high-altitude site that may well become better known due to climate change.
-For drinking or cellaring.
+This beautiful Puligny-Montrachet Premier Cru has a subtle nose of bergamot and orange zest with hints of wild herbs.
+The generous yet concentrated palate has excellent tension and leads to a very long, structured finish with serious stony minerality.
+It comes from a high-altitude site that may well become better known due to climate change.
+Drink now or keep.

 Vert de Vin